Judoca/ESA_prep/README.md

 - Higher performance due to less overhead
 - Example: KVM

-2) Explain how paravirtualization handles memory management with reference to Xen.
+**2) Explain how paravirtualization handles memory management with reference to Xen.**

 - In paravirtualiztion the VM is provided with a software interface that is similar to the underlying hardware which requires the OS to be modified in order to run.
 - In Xen, in order for the VM to modify the page table, it first generates a trap, which makes the page table temporary writable.